 Now let's jump into what we call Altar Supplies in the list below.
 Please note that this list is to help get you started but by no means are all these things required to make an altar:

 Altar Cloth(s): Cloths can be used for many reasons; they help contain the mess that sometimes happens when we're creating, or a soft surface to place fragile items on, a way to protect a surface from dings and scratches, or help decorate a table top or shelf that maybe isn't the most visually appealing.
 If needed for folks that have to keep their altars tucked away for whatever reason, you can wrap up your altar supplies in an altar cloth and keep it safe when stored away.
-A cloth can be chosen based on colour correspondence for the seasons or Wheel of the Year, or even for specific intentions; an altar for protection, I'd use black; an altar for ancestral There are altar cloths that are specifically designed for altars with pentacles, Celtic knots, astrological symbols, or what have you printed embroidered or sewn on them, but it can also be a beautiful doily, a simple piece of fabric, or a scarf that's too pretty to wear but to magical to let just sit and collect dust.
+A cloth can be chosen based on colour correspondence for the seasons or Wheel of the Year, or even for specific intentions; an altar for protection, I'd use black; an altar for prosperity and abundance, I'd lean toward green or gold.
+There are cloths that are specifically designed for altars with pentacles, Celtic knots, astrological symbols and the like, printed, embroidered or sewn on them.
+It can also be a beautiful doily, a simple piece of fabric, or a scarf that's too pretty to wear but too magical to let just sit and collect dust.

 Cauldrons, Burners, Chalices + Shells: A cauldron, chalice, or shell can be a water element representation and should be placed in the West if that is the intention.
 Cauldrons can be filled with water for that elemental purpose, but it is also a fire-safe dish that you can safely use for burning incense, herbs, and papers for releasing or manifesting.
 If a cauldron is not something you can afford any other fire-safe dish will do, such as brass incense burners, soapstone or onyx bowls, and ceramic dishes.
 When using any dish for burning it is important to have them on a trivet or some surface that won't potentially burn or catch fire, we've definitely left a burn mark or two on a table before.
 If you're using charcoal discs for burning loose incense or herbs, I recommend putting down a layer of sand or salt to place the charcoal on.
-This helps to slow down the heat from taking over the entire metal, ceramic, shell, or dish, and getting so hot that you can't touch it.
+This helps to slow down the heat from taking over the entire metal or ceramic dish, or shell getting so hot that you can't touch pick it up.

 Chalices or cups are the perfect vessel for holding any and all liquids, whether it be water for the element, wine, tea, or honey for offerings.